Launch Browser

 end

-As is described repetedly, this is the recommended way for creating Playwright session.
+As described repeatedly, this is the recommended way for creating a Playwright session.
 Even when any exception happens, Playwright session is safely ended on leaving the block.

 Internally playwright run-driver session is alive during the block.